Innovative Industrial Properties (NYSE:IIPR) Downgraded by Zacks Investment Research to “Sell”

-Innovative Industrial Properties (NYSE:IIPR) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a report released on Wednesday, Zacks.com reports.
+Zacks Investment Research cut shares of Innovative Industrial Properties (NYSE:IIPR) from a hold rating to a sell rating in a research note released on Tuesday morning, Zacks.com reports.

 According to Zacks, “Innovative Industrial Properties, Inc. is a real estate investment trust.
 It focused on the acquisition, ownership and management of specialized industrial properties leased to experienced, state-licensed operators for medical-use cannabis facilities.
 Innovative Industrial Properties, Inc. is based in San Diego, United States. “

-Separately, JMP Securities raised their target price on shares of Innovative Industrial Properties from $260.00 to $300.00 and gave the company an “outperform” rating in a research report on Thursday, November 4th.
-One research analyst has rated the stock with a sell rating, one has given a hold rating and four have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has an average rating of “Buy” and an average price target of $263.33.
+Separately, JMP Securities increased their price target on shares of Innovative Industrial Properties from $260.00 to $300.00 and gave the company an outperform rating in a research note on Thursday, November 4th.
+One research analyst has rated the stock with a sell rating, one has issued a hold rating and four have given a buy rating to the company.
+According to MarketBeat, the stock currently has an average rating of Buy and a consensus price target of $263.33.

-Innovative Industrial Properties (NYSE:IIPR) last issued its quarterly earnings data on Wednesday, November 3rd.
-The company reported $1.20 EPS for the quarter, topping analysts’ consensus estimates of $1.16 by $0.04.
+Innovative Industrial Properties (NYSE:IIPR) last posted its quarterly earnings data on Wednesday, November 3rd.
+The company reported $1.20 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.16 by $0.04.
+The company had revenue of $53.86 million during the quarter, compared to analyst estimates of $52.80 million.
 Innovative Industrial Properties had a net margin of 58.40% and a return on equity of 7.10%.
-The business had revenue of $53.86 million for the quarter, compared to analyst estimates of $52.80 million.
-Research analysts expect that Innovative Industrial Properties will post 6.42 earnings per share for the current fiscal year.
+On average, research analysts expect that Innovative Industrial Properties will post 6.42 EPS for the current year.

+The business also recently disclosed a quarterly dividend, which will be paid on Friday, January 14th.
+Investors of record on Friday, December 31st will be issued a dividend of $1.50 per share.
+The ex-dividend date of this dividend is Thursday, December 30th.
+This represents a $6.00 dividend on an annualized basis and a dividend yield of 2.78%.
+Innovative Industrial Properties’s payout ratio is 138.57%.

-In other news, Chairman Alan D. Gold sold 2,987 shares of Innovative Industrial Properties stock in a transaction dated Wednesday, November 17th.
-The shares were sold at an average price of $33.95, for a total value of $101,408.65.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Chairman Alan D. Gold sold 804 shares of Innovative Industrial Properties stock in a transaction dated Friday, November 12th.
-The shares were sold at an average price of $34.63, for a total transaction of $27,842.52.
+In other Innovative Industrial Properties news, Chairman Alan D. Gold sold 804 shares of Innovative Industrial Properties stock in a transaction on Friday, November 12th.
+The shares were sold at an average price of $34.63, for a total value of $27,842.52.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, Chairman Alan D. Gold sold 2,987 shares of Innovative Industrial Properties stock in a transaction on Wednesday, November 17th.
+The shares were sold at an average price of $33.95, for a total transaction of $101,408.65.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 5,158 shares of company stock valued at $176,768.
-Insiders own 1.80% of the company’s stock.
+Over the last 90 days, insiders have sold 5,158 shares of company stock worth $176,768.
+1.80% of the stock is currently owned by company insiders.

 Several institutional investors and hedge funds have recently made changes to their positions in the company.
-Vanguard Group Inc. boosted its holdings in shares of Innovative Industrial Properties by 3.5% during the 2nd quarter.
-Vanguard Group Inc. now owns 3,817,154 shares of the company’s stock worth $729,152,000 after buying an additional 128,585 shares during the period.
-State Street Corp boosted its holdings in shares of Innovative Industrial Properties by 3.3% during the 2nd quarter.
-State Street Corp now owns 1,198,215 shares of the company’s stock worth $230,545,000 after buying an additional 38,000 shares during the period.
-Zimmer Partners LP boosted its holdings in shares of Innovative Industrial Properties by 2.8% during the 2nd quarter.
-Zimmer Partners LP now owns 924,962 shares of the company’s stock worth $176,686,000 after buying an additional 24,962 shares during the period.
-AdvisorShares Investments LLC boosted its holdings in shares of Innovative Industrial Properties by 4.0% during the 3rd quarter.
-AdvisorShares Investments LLC now owns 408,297 shares of the company’s stock worth $94,386,000 after buying an additional 15,880 shares during the period.
-Finally, Northern Trust Corp boosted its holdings in shares of Innovative Industrial Properties by 4.2% during the 2nd quarter.
-Northern Trust Corp now owns 386,923 shares of the company’s stock worth $73,910,000 after buying an additional 15,772 shares during the period.
+Amundi Pioneer Asset Management Inc. boosted its holdings in shares of Innovative Industrial Properties by 8,478.5% during the 1st quarter.
+Amundi Pioneer Asset Management Inc. now owns 17,157 shares of the company’s stock worth $1,401,000 after buying an additional 16,957 shares during the period.
+Mutual of America Capital Management LLC boosted its holdings in shares of Innovative Industrial Properties by 6.4% during the 2nd quarter.
+Mutual of America Capital Management LLC now owns 3,401 shares of the company’s stock worth $650,000 after buying an additional 206 shares during the period.
+HighTower Advisors LLC boosted its holdings in shares of Innovative Industrial Properties by 2.0% during the 2nd quarter.
+HighTower Advisors LLC now owns 5,850 shares of the company’s stock worth $1,119,000 after buying an additional 112 shares during the period.
+Rafferty Asset Management LLC boosted its holdings in shares of Innovative Industrial Properties by 64.5% during the 2nd quarter.
+Rafferty Asset Management LLC now owns 1,918 shares of the company’s stock worth $366,000 after buying an additional 752 shares during the period.
+Finally, Citigroup Inc. boosted its holdings in shares of Innovative Industrial Properties by 15.2% during the 2nd quarter.
+Citigroup Inc. now owns 37,826 shares of the company’s stock worth $7,225,000 after buying an additional 5,005 shares during the period.
 75.02% of the stock is owned by institutional investors.

 Innovative Industrial Properties, Inc is a real estate investment trust, which engages in the acquisition, ownership, and management of industrial properties.
 It operates through the following geographical segments: Arizona, California, Colorado, Florida, Illinois, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New York, North Dakota, Ohio, and Pennsylvania.